Quick Links

 What if I cannot get my child into their doctor or the health department before school starts?

 A: Your child can still start school.
-All medical requirements are due, by state law, on October 15th or the next student attendance day if the 15th falls on a non-student attendance day.
+All medical requirements are due, by state law, on October 15th or the next student attendance day if the 15th falls on a non-attendance day.
 Note: if you do not have your child’s medical requirements completed by October 15th, per state of Illinois law, your child will be excluded from school until the state medical requirements are met.

 What are the immunization and medical requirements for preschool?